 Both virtual Black History Month productions will be made available free worldwide, targeting students, schools, teachers, families, youth groups, and other

 SOUL OF AMERICA: An Evolution of Black Music

-Join Stax Music Academy (SMA) students and their instructors as they explore the people, places, politics, economics, and culture that gave birth to Black American music that continues to be relevant decades later.
-After the extraordinary national/international success of SMA’s virtual programming last year, our 2022 Black History Month productions will offer even more.
-In this virtual celebration, SMA will perform a series of videos performing Black American music from the early sounds through today, checking in with greats like B.B.
+Join Stax Music Academy (SMA) students as they explore the people, places, politics, economics, and culture that gave birth to Black American Music that continues to be relevant decades later.
+After the extraordinary national/international success of SMA’s virtual programming last year, with more than 130,000 viewers in 27 states and 12 foreign countries, our 2022 Black History Month productions will offer even more.
+In this virtual celebration, SMA will perform a series of performance videos from the early sounds through today, checking in with greats like B.B.
 King, the Pointer Sisters, Ike & Tina Turner, Rufus Thomas, and Duke Ellington to current pop music titans like Beyonce and Janelle Monae.
-The videos will be filmed at special locations throughout Memphis and the South that spotlight the cradle of Black American music.
-Our companion study guide features home and classroom lesson plans created for elementary, middle, and high school students, plus group discussion topics for college-aged clubs and organizations.
-We invite you to join us as we explore Black music’s contributions to the Soul of America.
+The videos will be filmed at special locations throughout Memphis and the South that spotlight the cradle of Black American Music.
+Our companion study guides feature home and classroom lesson plans created for elementary, middle, and high school students, plus group discussion topics for college-aged clubs and organizations.
+We invite you to join us as we explore Black Music’s contributions to the Soul of America.

 Stax Museum of American Soul Music

 MAGNETIC SOUTH: All Signs Point to Soulsville USA